apache/sling-site/src/main/jbake/content/documentation/bundles/manipulating-content-the-slingpostservlet-servlets-post.md

 Setting property values is as simple as just adding a request parameter whose name is the name of the property to be set and whose value is the value to be assigned to the property.
 We already saw how to do this in the quick start examples above.

-Here is another example show a simple HTML form to create a new node with an automatically created name:
+Here is another example showing a simple HTML form to create a new resource with an automatically created name:

     <form method="POST" action="/content/page/first" enctype="multipart/form-data">
         <input type="text" name="title" />